 The Magistrate Court is composed of four (4) judges.
 Two judges are full-time and are elected by the people of Chatham County and serve four (4) year terms.
 Two judges are appointed as part-time Magistrates and are appointed by the Chief Magistrate to serve at the discretion of the Chief Magistrate and their terms run concurrent with the term of the Chief Magistrate.
 The Chief Magistrate shall assign cases among the several Magistrates of the county and shall decide any disputes between the Magistrates of the county.

-Mary Kathryn Moss was sworn in as the Chief Magistrate of Chatham County on January 4, 2005 and re-elected in November of 2008.
+Mary Kathryn Moss was sworn in as the Chief Magistrate of Chatham County on January 4, 2005.
 Prior to that position, Judge Moss was a partner in the law firm of Ranitz, Mahoney, Mahoney & Moss, P.C. specializing in civil litigation, real estate and admiralty law.
 While practicing law, she also sat as Judge Pro tem for the Recorder's Court of Chatham County and the Municipal Courts of Port Wentworth and Garden City.
-Following law school, Judge Moss served as a law clerk to the Honorable William T. Moore, Jr., Chief Judge of the United States District Court for the Southern District of Georgia.
+Judge Moss served as a law clerk to the Honorable William T. Moore, Jr., Judge of the United States District Court for the Southern District of Georgia.

-Judge Moss serves as the Second Vice-President of the Council of Magistrate Court Judges.
-She served as the First District Representative to the Council of Magistrate Court Judges for 5 years and is a member of the Executive Committee, Legislative Committee, and Mentor Committee of the Magistrate Court Council.
-She also serves as a member of the Magistrate Court Training Council.
-She was appointed to the Board of Commissioners of the Magistrates Retirement Fund of Georgia by Governor Perdue in 2006.
+Judge Moss is Past President of the Council of Magistrate Court Judges where she also served as First and Second Vice President, Treasurer as well as First District Representative.
+She is a member of the Legislative Committee, Rules Committee and Mentor Committee of the Magistrate Court Council.
+She also served as Chair of Magistrate Court Training Council.
+She serves as Vice Chair to the Board of Commissioners of the Magistrates Retirement Fund of Georgia.
 Judge Moss is a member of the Georgia Bar Association, the Georgia Association of Women Lawyers, the Savannah Bar Association, and the American Judges Association.

 Judge Moss serves on the several local boards and is involved in numerous civic organizations.